ibexa/documentation-developer/docs/guide/clustering_aws_s3.md

 The secret key cannot be retrieved again after the key has been created, so don't lose it.
 (However, you can create new keys if needed.)

+!!! note

+    Make sure that your bucket is [configured as Public](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/block-public-access-bucket.html) to avoid facing 403 errors, as the current S3 handler is meant to store files publicly so they can be served directly from S3.

 ## Set up eZ Platform for AWS S3

 In your eZ Platform root directory, run `php composer.phar require league/flysystem-aws-s3-v3`.